lord-carlos/nvidia-update/README.md

 ## FAQ

-Q. How is checked the latest driver version from Nvidia website ?
+Q. How do we check for the latest driver version from Nvidia website ?

 > We use the NVIDIA [Advanced Driver Search](https://www.nvidia.com/Download/Find.aspx).
 >